keithasaurus/koda-validate/docs/philosophy/errors.rst

-One thing that we notably are *not* doing here is adding representation logic to ``Invalid`` or ``ErrType`` instances; nor are we subclassing those objects and adding methods or data there.
+One thing that we notably are *not* doing here is adding representation logic to ``Invalid`` or :class:`ErrType<koda_validate.ErrType>` instances; nor are we subclassing those objects and adding methods or data there.
 This is because we don't want to couple our errors with any specific output format.
 Instead the process to compute the final error output is always more-or-less the same: just write a function (or use an existing one).
 There are a few advantages to this approach: